-Subject to UK government restrictions, we are providing a mix of on-campus and online learning.
+Subject to UK government restrictions, this academic year we are providing a mix of on-campus and online learning.

 We have designed the delivery of your course and university experience so that we can take account of changes which may be required as a result of the ongoing impact of the pandemic.
 We will contact you if any of those changes has an impact on how your course is delivered.

 Here's an overview of what your studies will look like this term, plus the support and facilities you can still use.

 Your course team will explain how teaching will work for your course but, subject to UK government restrictions and the course of the pandemic, students can expect: